-Map for Tango Port Tallinn locations opens here.
+The Map for Tango Port Tallinn 2017 locations will open here from April 2017 onwards.

 Tallinn’s Brotherhood of the Blackheads was a guild for unmarried merchants and shipowners.
 There is no clear answer as to the founding of the brotherhood.
 The oldest original document mentioning the Blackheads is the brotherhood’s contract with the Tallinn Dominican monastery from March 28, 1400.
 This contract affirms the Blackheads’ right to the religious paraphernalia they had deposited at the Dominican St. Catherine’s Church.
 It is surmised, that the contract, an important occasion for the Brotherhood, must have been entered into shortly after the brotherhood was formed.
 Therefore, the founding date of the brotherhood has been set a few months earlier, in the year 1399.